nwtime/ntpwww/content/en/archives/4.2.6-series/ntpd.md

 If the latest leap is in the past, nothing further is done other than to install the TAI offset.
 If the leap is in the future less than 28 days, the leap warning bits are set.
 If in the future less than 23 hours, the kernel is armed to insert one second at the end of the current day.
 If the kernel is enabled, the leap is done automatically at that time; otherwise, the clock is effectively stopped for one second at the leap.
 Additional details are in the [The NTP Timescale and Leap Seconds](http://www.eecis.udel.edu/~mills/leap.html) white paper.

 If none of the above provisions are available, dsependent servers and clients tally the leap warning bits of surviving servers and reference clocks.
 When a majority of the survivors show warning, a leap is programmed at the end of the current month.
 During the month and day of insertion, they operate as above.
-In this way the leap is is propagated at all dependent servers and clients.
+In this way the leap is propagated at all dependent servers and clients.

 * * *